smsakawat/my-readme/README.md

 - 👀 I’m interested in Software development
 - 🌱 Currently pursuing my undergraduation in CS and also working on full stack web development (MERN)
 - 💞️ I’m looking to collaborate on open source projects
-- 📫Reach me through email -sakawat.chow@gmail.com or linkedin: linkedin.com/in/sakawat/
+- 📫Reach me through email- sakawat.chow@gmail.com or linkedin: linkedin.com/in/sakawat/

 <!---
 smsakawat/smsakawat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.